scttnlsn/backbone.io/README.md

 Backends
 --------

-A backend is just a set of four functions, `create`, `read`, `update`, and `delete`, corresponding to the methods of `Backbone.sync`.
-Each takes a model object and a callback.
+A backend is an object that exposes four functions, `create`, `read`, `update`, and `delete`, corresponding to the methods of `Backbone.sync`.
+Each function takes a model object and a callback.
 For example, a backend that interacts with a database might look something like this:

     var MyBackend = {
         create: function(model, callback) {